 For most types of cancer (other than leukemia), the doctor will want to find out how far it has spread.
 This is called staging.
 Your doctor will want to find out the stage of your child’s cancer to help decide what type of treatment is best.

 The stage describes how much the cancer has grown in the area where it started, and if it has spread to other parts of your child’s body.

 Your child’s cancer may be stage 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
 A higher number, like stage 4, means a more serious cancer that has spread from where it first started.

 Some kinds of cancer are staged using other systems.
 Ask the doctor about the cancer stage and what it means for your child.

 The main types of treatment for cancer are:

-Many times more than 1 kind of treatment is used.
-The treatment plan that’s best for your child will depend on:
+Many times more than one kind of treatment is used.
+The treatment plan that’s best for your child will depend on things like:

 Any type of surgery can have risks and side effects.
 Ask the doctor what you can expect.
 If your child has problems, let the doctors know.
 Doctors who treat cancer should be able to help your child with any problems that come up.

 Radiation uses high-energy rays (like x-rays) to kill cancer cells.
 It may be used along with other treatments like surgery or chemo to treat some cancers.
 Sometimes radiation alone can kill the cancer cells.
 Radiation can also be used to help treat symptoms like pain and swelling if the cancer has spread.